 Sector-specific risk and market opportunities

-The growth markets of Asia, South America, and Central and Eastern Europe are particularly important for the Volkswagen Group in terms of the global trend in demand for passenger cars and commercial vehicles.
+The growth markets of Asia, South America, and Central and Eastern Europe are particularly important to the Volkswagen Group in terms of the global trend in demand for passenger cars and commercial vehicles.
 Although these markets harbor considerable potential, the underlying conditions in some of the countries in these regions make it difficult to increase unit sales figures there.
 Some have high customs barriers or minimum local content requirements for domestic production, for example.
-In addition, in fiscal year 2014, the market trend in Russia was depressed by the political crisis and its economic effects.
-In South America, structural deficits and social tensions had a negative impact.
-Restrictions on registrations could enter into force in further Chinese metropolitan areas in future.
-Furthermore, a global economic slowdown could impact negatively on consumer confidence in some of these countries.
-Equally, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport and of demand for the Group’s commercial vehicles falling as a result.
+The market development in Russia was again inhibited by the political crisis and its economic consequences in fiscal year 2015.
+In South America, structural deficits continued to have a negative impact.
+Restrictions on vehicle registrations could enter into force in further Chinese metropolitan areas in the future.
+Additionally, a global economic slowdown could negatively impact consumer confidence.
+Furthermore, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport and of demand for the Group’s commercial vehicles falling as a result.

 At the same time, if the economic and regulatory situation permits, there are opportunities for faster growth above and beyond current projections in emerging markets where vehicle densities are still low.
-The demand that built up in some established markets during the crisis could also lead to a stronger recovery in these markets should the economic environment ease more quickly.
+The demand that built up in some established markets during the crisis could also bring a more marked recovery in these markets if the economic environment eases more quickly than expected.

 Price pressure in established automotive markets due to high market saturation is a particular challenge for the Volkswagen Group as a supplier of volume and premium models.
 As the global economy is still under strain, competitive pressures are likely to remain high in the future.
 Some manufacturers may respond by offering incentives in order to meet their sales targets, putting the entire sector under additional pressure, particularly in Western Europe, the USA and China.

 Western Europe is one of our main sales markets.
 A drop in prices due to the economic climate triggered by falling demand in this region would have a particularly strong impact on the Company’s earnings.
 We counter this risk with a clear, customer-oriented and innovative product and pricing policy.
-Outside Western Europe, overall delivery volumes are broadly diversified throughout the world.
-The Chinese market accounts for an increasing share.
+Outside Western Europe, delivery volumes are widely spread around the world; the Chinese market accounts for a large share.
 We either already have a strong presence in numerous existing and developing markets or are working hard to build such a presence.
 Moreover, strategic partnerships help us to increase our presence in these countries and regions and cater to requirements there.

-In fiscal year 2014, economic trends varied considerably from region to region: while the situation in Western Europe stabilized, China remained on a growth track and the US economy continued to recover, market conditions in Eastern Europe and South America deteriorated markedly.
+In fiscal year 2015, economic trends varied considerably from region to region: whereas the situation in Western Europe continued to stabilize, the growth trend in China developed at a weaker pace.
+The US economy expanded solidly, but market conditions in Eastern Europe and South America remained under strain.
 The resulting challenges for our trading and sales companies, such as efficient inventory management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
 However, financing business activities through bank loans remains difficult.
 Our financial services companies offer dealers financing on attractive terms with the aim of strengthening their business models and reducing operational risk.
 We have installed a comprehensive liquidity risk management system so that we can promptly counteract any liquidity bottlenecks at the dealers’ end that could hinder smooth business operations.